-THE MISSION OF THE XR ASSOCIATION (XRA) is to promote the responsible development and thoughtful advancement of XR technology.
-This document combines knowledge and experience from Google, HTC VIVE, Facebook and Oculus, Samsung, and Sony Interactive Entertainment, to create a collective XRA development primer for XR developers across the industry.
+THE MISSION OF THE XR ASSOCIATION (XRA) is to promote responsible development and adoption of XR globally through education, dialogue across stakeholders, and research.
+This document combines knowledge and experience from Google, HTC VIVE, Facebook and Oculus, Samsung, Sony Interactive Entertainment, and STARVR CORP, to create a collective XRA development primer for XR developers across the industry.
 This document does not express the singular viewpoints of any member company, but rather aims to represent a primer and some application guidelines learned from the nascent days of XR.
 Example images are from a best practices educational application being developed by the design team at Google.